mperham/blog/_posts/2016-02-09-kill-your-dependencies.md

   <img style="border: solid white 0px;" src="http://wookiehangover.github.io/dependency-injection-for-fun-and-profit/img/dependency-graph2.png" width="400px" />
 </figure>

-This post talks about Ruby but it's true of every language community: Python, JavaScript, Java, etc.  The scrouge of dependencies spares no one.
+This post talks about Ruby but it's true of every language community: Python, JavaScript, Java, etc.  The scourge of dependencies spares no one.

 This is a dependency visualization of every Rails app I've ever used.
 Does any of this sound familiar: